micropython/micropython/shared-bindings/ulab/__init__.rst

    Returns a new array that reverses the order of the elements along the given axis, or along all axes if axis is None.

-.. method:: linspace(start, stop, \*, dtype=float, num=50, endpoint=True)

-   .. param: start

-      First value in the array

-   .. param: stop

-      Final value in the array

-   .. param int: num

-      Count of values in the array

-   .. param: dtype

-      Type of values in the array

-   .. param bool: endpoint

-      Whether the ``stop`` value is included.
-Note that even when endpoint=True, the exact ``stop`` value may not be included due to the inaccuracy of floating point arithmetic.

-   Return a new 1-D array with ``num`` elements ranging from ``start`` to ``stop`` linearly.

 .. method:: max(array, \*, axis=None)